tmaric/leia/README.md

 # leia

-The "leia" project is an [OpenFOAM](https://develop.openfoam.com/Development/openfoam) module that implements unstructured Lagrangian / Eulerian Interface (LEIA) methods for multiphase flow simulations in complex geometries developed for the LEIA lecture at TU Darmstadt.
+The "leia" project is an [OpenFOAM](https://develop.openfoam.com/Development/openfoam) module that implements unstructured Lagrangian / Eulerian Interface (LEIA) methods for multiphase flow simulations in complex geometries.

 ## Author